carcaschoi/AtmosphereUpdater/README.md

 * Now only support ShallowSea-ams

 # How to use
 * Extract the ShallowSea-ams package.
-Download the latest release of ShallowSeaupdaterpc.zip and run exe file in the zip file
+Download the latest release of ShallowSeaupdaterpc.zip and run start.bat in the zip file